“Emerging countries in turmoil pose great opportunity for evangelism.”

 When Tom Kilian founded MERCY PARTNERS, he traveled just south of Abyei (near Darfur), he was confronted by many sick, diseased, and injured.
 Soon, even his clothing became fair game for cleaning wounds for immediate first aid.
 It became clear that as MERCY PARTNERS' mission continues, we must address the practical need of medicine, but how?
 A native medic was introduced to Tom when a mutual friend had recognized some similarities.
 They immediately partnered and started a series of medical clinics under the directive of local health officials which led to sharing the message of the “Great Doctor."
 The picture above depicts providing care for a sick child at one of our Mercy Mission Clinics.

 “Partnering with natives to provide resources where they have opportunity.”

-Peter L.of the Village of Gudele writes, “Famine is a man made catastrophe.
+Peter L.of the Village of Gudele writes, “Famine is a man-made catastrophe.
 Access to food is one of the basic human rights and famine is a crime like other crimes against humanity.
-A state that fails to protect its citizens from famine may be accountable to the loss of lives and livelihoods during famine.
+A state that fails to protect its citizens from famine may be accountable for the loss of lives and livelihoods during times of famine.

-The rural communities where food is produced are no longer going to the farm, but instead, are sheltering in UN Protection of Civilians.
+The rural communities where food is produced are no longer going to the farm, but instead, are sheltering in the UN Protection of Civilians.
 We are grateful that MERCY PARTNERS has empowered the local churches to care for the people within their village to show the Mercy of Jesus in a real way.
-Because of God's Mercy, many live!”
+Because of God's Mercy, many are alive!”

-Jim Cooper challenged his congregation to fast then eat a meal that he prepared.
+Jim C. challenged his congregation to fast, then eat a meal that he prepared.
 The meal was a simple bowl of rice that was eaten while MERCY PARTNERS presented "Facts and Myths of World Hunger."
 Those that attended contributed what they would normally spend on a restaurant meal to aid MERCY PARTNERS' food program.

 "Adopting The Unadoptable"